NSrilalitha/git-tutorial/README.md

         git add .

+git add adds files from the working directory to the staging area

 now do git status
 staged files shown in green color and it tells changes to be committed or use git rm --cached <file> to unstage the file